Safe and Healthy Me — Stories from Alaskans

 Daniel’s solutions are low- or no-cost ways to eat better and move more.
 They can keep him on track to his goal.

-In fall 2012, he joined the Weight Watchers at Work program through his office.
+A few years ago, he joined the Weight Watchers at Work program through his office.
 It was a free option that would help him be accountable for his weight loss and find online tools for recipes and tracking progress.
-Daniel now weighs 75 pounds less than he did in December 2012.
+Daniel lost 75 pounds after joining the program, improving his diet and increasing his physical activity.

 Daniel’s got to get to work one way or another.
 In spring and summer, he chose to bike there and back – ensuring an hour of exercise every day.